-The period for filing an appeal expires: August 08, 2011
+The period for filing an appeal expires: March 04, 2013

-REVIEW ON THE RECORD
+REVIEW OF THE RECORD

-After a review on the record, after deleting "or about" from the first and third sentences of the first paragraph, after substituting "taking" for "stealing" in the first sentence of the second paragraph, and after substituting "take" for "steal" in the third sentence of the second paragraph, the Board adopts the hearing examiner's modified findings of fact.
-However the Board concludes that these facts warrant different conclusions of law and a reversal of the hearing examiner's decision.
+After a review of the record, the Board adopts the hearing examiner's findings of fact.
+However, the Board concludes that these facts warrant different conclusions of law and a reversal of the hearing examiner's decision.